accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

     * __Sub domains__.
 In [Google Jupiter Rising](https://conferences.sigcomm.org/sigcomm/2015/pdf/papers/p183.pdf), instead of full-mesh connecting T1 to T2, T1 is cut into disjoint domains called "__Aggregation block__".
 Separating domains reduces link density.
 "Aggregation block" is also the controller domain used for failure isolation in [Google Orion SDN](https://www.usenix.org/conference/nsdi21/presentation/ferguson).
 [Dragonfly topology](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/34926.pdf) shows the similar idea called "Subnetwork" / "Group".

     * Internal of an Aggregation block is "two layers of switches bipartite connected".
 It aggregates traffic before routing through T2.
-It acts as a mini Clos network, or a __virtual switch with high radix__ (many ports).
+It acts as a mini Clos network, or a __Virtual switch with high radix__ (many ports).
 The similar idea also shows in [Dragonfly+ topology](https://www.researchgate.net/profile/Eitan-Zahavi/publication/313341364_Dragonfly_Low_Cost_Topology_for_Scaling_Datacenters/links/5a30c4baaca27271ec8a1201/Dragonfly-Low-Cost-Topology-for-Scaling-Datacenters.pdf).

     * __Sidelinks__.
 In standard Clos, a switch cannot directly connect to another switch in the same tier.
 It must go through a high tier.
 Instead, [Google B4 After](https://dl.acm.org/doi/pdf/10.1145/3230543.3230545) (WAN networking) introduces Sidelink that adds connection within the same tier (within same datacenter).
 It exploits the asymmetry that Sidelink is cheaper than links that are across tiers (cross datacenter WAN).
 If every possible Sidelink is added, the Clos network degenerates into a symmetric full-mesh connection (like the group-to-group connection in Dragonfly+).